Updated May 27, 2025

 Reusable Pads Won’t Burn a Hole in Your Pocket

 Once you put together your full set of reusable pads, you will have reliable menstrual protection for many years to come.
 Most reusable pads are made to last for five years, but many ladies report that their pads have lasted much longer!
-Washable pads are much more economical when compared to the cost of disposable products of your lifetime.
+Washable cloth pads are much more economical than disposable period products over your lifetime.

-Think about it -- remember those 12,000 to 16,000 disposables the average woman will use?
-If she is buying a box of twenty pads at $5 per box, she will throw away upwards of $3,000.
+Think about it—remember those 12,000 to 16,000 disposables the average menstruator will use?
+If you buy a box of twenty pads at $5 per box, you will throw away upwards of $3,000.
 It’s kind of like equipping your kitchen with sparkling silverware: it would be tremendously expensive (and not to mention wasteful!) to continuously purchase disposable plasticware.

 Reusable Pads are Comfortable